 Vendors of AIaaS

-Other well-known technology firms are starting to get into the competition, including Oracle, BMC, and SalesForce.
+Other well-known technology firms are moving into the Big 3’s territory, though, including Salesforce, Oracle, and SAP.

-There are countless start-ups who are focusing on various parts of AIaaS, as well.
-As in all industries, it’s not uncommon for the larger companies to purchase the smaller companies in order to add the developed services to their portfolios.
+Countless start-ups that are focusing on various parts of AIaaS, as well.
+As in all industries, it’s not uncommon for the larger companies to purchase the smaller companies to add the developed services to their portfolios.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.